by Neil Bauman, Ph.D.

 Not very edifying is it?

-If you ware a hearing aid in that ear, all you’d hear is louder gibberish for the most part with an English word thrown in now and again.
+If you wear a hearing aid in that ear, all you’d hear is louder gibberish for the most part with an English word thrown in now and again.
 Wearing a hearing aid won’t magically make this gibberish into English.
 Thus, what your doctor said is true.

 However, if you are a good speechreader, even with only 8% discrimination, you could still understand a lot more of speech than your level of discrimination would indicate.
 You will get the cadence of speech via your hearing aid (and the odd word you understand) and this will help you immensely with your speechreading accuracy.
 Your brain will put together what you hear with what you see (speechread) and surprise—you’ll find you understand quite a bit.